3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Gérard Dupont, Mavenoid

-- Guillaume Becquin, Bloomberg
+- Guillaume Becquin, Bloomberg L.P.

 - Ignatius Ezeani, Lancaster University